egemenimre/satmad/docs/user_guide.rst

 User Guide
 ==========

-Everything Starts with a :py:class:`~satmad.coordinates.trajectory.Trajectory`
+Everything Starts with a :class:`.Trajectory`
 ------------------------------------------------------------------------------

 At the heart of the SatMAD data structures is the :class:`.Trajectory` class.